Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Outline potential risks to the project and how they will be mitigated.
 (You may wish to think about resourcing risks – e.g. member illness, service outage – as well as technical and operational risks.)

 1. Group Member Illnesses/ Service Outages
 An important risk to the project are resourcing risks where we may have interuptions to our work or an increased workload due to member unavailability.
-To mitigate this, we will ensure our code is readable and every group member understands all aspects of the project s0 there is no tech debt.
+To mitigate this, we will ensure our code is readable and every group member understands all aspects of the project so there is no tech debt.

 2. Authentication Logic Errors
 A critical risk is the incorrect implementation of authentication or session handling which could lead to unauthorized access.
 To mitigate this, we will design the login flow early and review all authentication related code during peer reviews in our Wednesday meetings.